netdata/netdata/docs/glossary.md

 ## B

 - [**Bookmarks**](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#manage-spaces): Netdata Cloud's bookmarks put your tools in one accessible place.
-Bookmarks are shared between all War Rooms in a Space, so any users in your Space will be able to see and use them.
+Bookmarks are shared between all Rooms in a Space, so any users in your Space will be able to see and use them.

 ## C